mevaldovi/Employee-Tracker-MYSQL/README.md

 # Homework11_EmployeeTrackerMYSQL

 ## Description
-Further streamlining my current professional portfolio.
+A back-end focused application to track employees in a company database, entirely through a server.

 ## Technology
-HTML, CSS, JavaScript, NodeJS, Express, Git, and npm packages "inquirer" and "console.table" as well as "mysql2".
+HTML, CSS, JavaScript, NodeJS, Express, Git, mySQL, and npm packages "inquirer" and "console.table" as well as "mysql2".

 # Table of Contents
 [Description](https://github.com/mevaldovi/Homework11_EmployeeTrackerMYSQL#Description)